funcompbio/assignment-5/README.md

   * Did you agree to the academic integrity statement?
   * Does the assignment contain the required files?
   * Does the Python program `src/cagrepmax.py` runs without errors?
-  * Does the Python program `src/cagrepmax.py` calculates the length of the
+  * Does the Python program `src/cagrepmax.py` correctly calculates the maximum number of consecutive `CAG` tri-nucleotide repetitions found in a DNA sequence?
   * Does the Python program `src/cagrepmax.py` passes all autograding tests?